bitcoinwords/bitcoinwords.github.io/_posts/2020-02-27-ladies-gentlemen-welcome-to-bitcoin-club.md

 ---
-title: "Ladies, Gentlemen, Welcome to Bitcoin Club — Here Are the Rules"
+title: "Ladies, Gentlemen, Welcome to Bitcoin Club, Here Are the Rules"
 permalink: "/ladies-gentlemen-welcome-to-bitcoin-club"

 author: sylvainsaurel